-When it comes to a safe and affordable vasectomy, Canberra men turn to Vasectomy Australia and their lead surgeon Dr. Geoff Cashion who can perform the procedure in 30 minutes.
-Requiring only a local anaesthetic, Dr. Cashion performs his no-scalpel vasectomy technique which offers a speedy recovery that takes most men roughly seven days.
+When it comes to a safe, effective and affordable vasectomy, Canberra men turn to the dedicated team at Vasectomy Australia, who perform the gold standard no-scalpel procedure in 30 minutes.
+Requiring only a local anaesthetic, Dr. Cashion performs his no-scalpel vasectomy technique which offers a speedier recovery allowing you to carry on with your life, uninterrupted.

-Men all around Australia trust Dr. Cashion with this delicate procedure, that he performs around 40 of per week; with the bonus of offering one of the lowest vasectomy costs Canberra can offer.
+Men all around Australia trust Dr. Cashion with this delicate procedure, that he performs more than 30 of per week; at one of the most affordable vasectomy costs Canberra can offer.

 What is Vasectomy

 Many men reach a point in their lives where a vasectomy procedure is an ideal form of sterilisation, offering a permanent contraception method.
 This simple surgical procedure closes the sperm-carrying tubes in the male anatomy meaning a man’s semen no longer carries sperm or presents the risk of unwanted pregnancy.

 The procedure itself can be performed in 30 minutes and allows you to drive yourself home afterwards as it does not require a general anaesthetic.
 It is a non-scalpel, gentle technique that can be worked in with most schedules due to its quick recovery time.